alpenlabs/docs/docs/technical/bitcoin-bridge.md

 ## Withdrawal

-All withdrawals take place through the bridge's UTXO set.

-The user requests a withdrawal in the rollup and an operator is assigned to fulfill the request in the Bitcoin network:
+The user requests a withdrawal on Strata and an operator is assigned to fulfill the request on bitcoin:

-1. The user requests a withdrawal from the rollup making sure to burn the same amount of `sBTC`.
+1. The user requests a withdrawal making sure to burn the same amount of `BTC` on Strata.
-1. The assigned operator creates and signs a Withdrawal Transaction (WT) where they spend 10 BTC from the Bridge Address' UTXO set, while subtracting the operator's fee and the transaction fee;
-   and requests the other $N−1$ operators to sign the Withdrawal Transaction.
+2. The assigned operator creates and signs a Withdrawal Transaction (WT) where they spend 10 BTC from the bridge address' UTXO set, while subtracting the operator's fee and the mining fee, and requests the other $N−1$ operators to sign the Withdrawal Transaction.
-1. Once all the signatures have been aggregated, the transaction is submitted to the Bitcoin network.
+3. Once all the signatures have been aggregated, the transaction is submitted to bitcoin.
-1. Once the transaction is confirmed, the withdrawal request is fulfilled.
+4. Once the transaction is confirmed, the withdrawal request is fulfilled.

 The withdrawal flow is shown below: